 In addition to the number of securities listed, each of the named executive officers received subscription rights to purchase shares of Common Stock in connection with a rights offering in December, 1997.
 Each executive officer received the right to purchase one share of Common Stock for each share owned and one-half share of Common Stock for each stock option held at the close of business on December 1, 1997.
 These management subscription rights have an exercise price of \$16 per share and may be exercised at any time prior to December 1, 2002.
-Mr. Noble received 560,000 management subscription rights and Mr. Gerlach and Mr. Reimer each received 38,750 management subscription rights.
+Mr. Noble received 560,000 management subscription rights.